Johndirr/SubtitleSyncAssistant/README.md

 Load one reference media file, one new media file, and an existing subtitle file; inspect both waveforms with subtitle bands; measure per?line offsets using audio correlation; adjust timings (edit or shift); export a corrected SRT.

+## Personal Note

+I wrote this tool by almost exclusively using the Github Copilot AI assistant.
+Even the readme was written by it.
+It was a fun experiment to see how far I could get with it.
+The code is not perfect, but it works well enough for my own use cases.
+I hope it can be useful to others as well.
+PS: No way we get AGI soon :)

 ## Main Features

 - Dual waveform display (reference vs new) with subtitle interval highlighting